nsrau/azure-docs.it-it/articles/automation/automation-child-runbooks.md

 <properties
-   pageTitle="Runbook figlio in automazione di Azure | Microsoft Azure" description="Descrive i diversi metodi per avviare un runbook in automazione di Azure da un altro runbook e condividere informazioni tra di essi." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Child runbooks in Azure Automation | Microsoft Azure" description="Describes the different methods for starting a runbook in Azure Automation from another runbook and sharing information between them." services="automation" documentationCenter="" authors="mgoedtel"